 Course type: A Level • Awarding/exam body: AQA

-Psychology is the scientific study of human behaviour and experiences, where we look to explain why people are the way they are.
-The course aims to extend our everyday observations of human behaviour by attempting to explore the truth behind what is ‘known’ scientifically.
-Psychology also examines how to help treat individuals who suffer from various psychological disorders, and the different ways one can go about this.
-Most of Psychology is literature based, however, there are sizable science and mathematical elements.
+Psychology is the scientific study of human behaviour and experiences, where we look to explain why people act and think the way they do.
+The course aims to extend our everyday observations of human behaviour

 Unit 01: Social influence, Memory, Attachment and Psychopathology

 Unit 02: Approaches in Psychology, Biopsychology and Research Methods